thenexthub/Codira/docs/Lexicon.md

 ## thunk

-In the Swift compiler, a synthesized function whose only purpose is to perform some kind of adjustment in order to call another function.
-For example, Objective-C and Swift have different calling conventions, so the Swift compiler generates a thunk for use in Objective-C that calls through to the real Swift implementation.
+In the Codira compiler, a synthesized function whose only purpose is to perform some kind of adjustment in order to call another function.
+For example, Objective-C and Codira have different calling conventions, so the Codira compiler generates a thunk for use in Objective-C that calls through to the real Codira implementation.

 ## trap